Micah Mbick

-Micah Lionel Mbick (born 8 November 2006) is an English professional footballer who plays as a forward for Colchester United on loan from club Charlton Athletic.
+Micah Lionel Mbick (born 8 November 2006) is an English professional footballer who plays as a forward for club Charlton Athletic.

 Club career

 Charlton Athletic

 Mbick joined the Charlton Athletic Academy at under-10s level, progressing through the ranks.
 On 15 November 2023, he made his senior debut, scoring just three minutes after having coming on as a late substitute in a 6–1 FA Cup First Round replay thrashing of eighth tier side Cray Valley Paper Mills.

 Having featured a further two times in all competitions, he signed his first professional contract on 4 December 2023, making his league debut five days later.

 On 4 July 2025, Mbick signed a new three-year contract with a club option of an additional year at Charlton Athletic.

 Colchester United (loan)

 On 1 September 2025, Mbick joined Colchester United until the end of the 2025–26 season.

+On 12 March 2026, it was confirmed that Mbick would miss the remainder of the 2025–26 season after he suffered a serious knee injury in the club's 2–1 victory at Newport County on 7 March 2026.